 Jessica — Veterinary Technician

-Jessica is a Technician at North Windham Animal Hospital.
+Jessica is a veterinary technician at North Windham Animal Hospital.
 Since she was little, Jessica always had a deep affinity for animals and has now been working in the veterinary field since 2006.
 At home, she lives with multiple pets including her dog Koda, a Cavalier King Charles Spaniel.
 In her spare time, she loves fishing and being outdoors.

 Lizzy — Veterinary Technician & Receptionist

 Lizzy has been working with us since early 2016.
 She has always wanted to work animal and couldn't picture herself doing anything else.
 She plans to go back to school to be a Certified Technician.
 All of her pets, Lilly Ann, Jenny, Princess, Chloe, Toby, Daisy and some African Cichlids are rescues that live with her.
 In her spare time she is a self-taught artist, drawing, paints, crafts, likes bird watching and training and spending time with her new rescue puppy Lilly Ann.